 What Is a Charcuterie Board?

-How to Choose the Right Ingredients for a Charcuterie Board
+How to Make a Charcuterie Board with the Right Ingredients

 Charcuterie Board Meats

-If you are creating a themed charcuterie board, it makes sense to include meats that make sense for that theme - for instance, if your board is following a breakfast theme, it would be a good idea to include meats like ham, bacon, sausage, or chorizo.
-For a more traditional charcuterie board, it's common to include the following types of meats:
+If you are creating a themed charcuterie plate, it makes sense to include meats that make sense for that theme - for instance, if your board is following a breakfast theme, it would be a good idea to include meats like ham, bacon, sausage, or chorizo.
+For a more traditional charcuterie presentation, it's common to include the following types of meats:

 - Pâté (typically liver)